B1sounours/Lockstep-Framework/README.md

 Agent Pattern
 --------------
 Agents are synonymous with units.
 They're made to be poolable for fast spawning and destroying, and are highly moddable using Unity's component system.
+Their creation and controll process abides by the following:
+- LSAgent is a component to attach to a prefab game object.
+LSAgents facilitate many things from agent selections to Ability simulation and initialization.
+LSAgents are designed to be poolable.
+- AgentControllers do the heavy-lifting for controlling LSAgents.
+They help with interaction with LSAgents' ActiveAbilitys as well as the creation of LSAgents.
+PlayerManager can add AgentControllers to allow units under the AgentController to be controllable by the player.

 Ability Pattern
 ----------------